 Marriage Series (Part 1.
 One In Spirit)

 Although this article is part of a series, it is a complete study on its own.
-(1 of 2 in series)
+Part 1 of a triple study in this series.
+(Parts 2 & 3 are together in a second article.)

 * all [bracketed] words in Scripture verses are mine *